KhareS/Twitter-Data-Analysis-Using-Flume-Hive/README.md

 ## Note:
 	1. Code is tested on Cloudera Hadoop Distribution CDH3.
 	2. Pre build JAR files are available at /lib/ folder.
-		a. `flume-sources-1.0-SNAPSHOT.jar`
+		a. flume-sources-1.0-SNAPSHOT.jar
-		b. `hive-serdes-1.0-SNAPSHOT.jar`
+		b. hive-serdes-1.0-SNAPSHOT.jar

 1. Setup Twitter account:
 ------------------------------
 > Setup Twitter application to get consumerKey & accessToken details.

-..* Login/Open a Twitter account..
+..* Login/Open a Twitter account
-..* b: Go to the following link and click on ‘create app’...
+..* b: Go to the following link and click on ‘create app’.

 ..`https://apps.twitter.com/app`
 ..iii.
 Fill in the necessary details
 ...d: Enter full web site URL.
 Last forward slash (/) is required; otherwise it will not validate.
 Example: ...http://www.yahoo.com/